DeviesDevelopment/blog/content/posts/2023-04-28_modern-software-engineering.md

 ### Don't trust your assumptions: Formulate a hypothesis and test it

 Assumptions are a dangerous thing in development.
-You could arguge that most bugs are caused by faulty assumptions.
+You could argue that most bugs are caused by faulty assumptions.
 Either a wrong assumption about how the computer, language or the code work.
 Or a mistaken assumption about the product, industry or the users needs.